 ———————— 2013 ————————

-22 Aug 2013: It’s been another interesting year for the economy in Argentina.
+22 Aug 2013: It’s been another interesting year for the Argentina economy.
 Official talk of inflation remains taboo although everyone tries to find a means for coping with it.

 Really interesting data this year too.
 Many thanks to Dan Perlman of Casa SaltShaker who scouted prices for me in Buenos Aires since I’m living in Patagonia now.
 Four of the five wines surveyed have dropped their price in USD by 4-6%.
 And their average increase in pesos was a standard 13-15%.
 I’ll leave interpretations to those better qualified than myself, but after so much disparity over the last few years it’s interesting to see a pattern now.
 Rumor has it that a devaluation may take place after elections in October, so that will certainly affect prices… if it happens.
 We’ll have to wait & see.